 Ian Hoffman is a first-chair trial lawyer who practices complex commercial litigation at the trial and appellate levels.
-From 2014 to 2017, Mr. Hoffman has been recognized as a "Rising Star" in the Washington, DC Super Lawyers magazine.
+He has been recognized as a "Rising Star" in the Washington, DC Super Lawyers magazine since 2014.
 Mr. Hoffman represents a wide variety of clients, including financial services institutions; international organizations, foreign corporations, foreign sovereigns; individual corporate officers and directors; and various other business entities.

 Mr. Hoffman handles all phases of complex civil litigation, including early case assessment and investigation, dispositive motions practice, discovery, e-discovery, depositions, expert discovery, trial preparation, trial, and appeal.
 Mr. Hoffman also maintains a diverse pro bono practice, including litigation addressing disability rights and the First Amendment Establishment Clause.

 Prior to joining the firm, Mr. Hoffman served as a law clerk to the Honorable Claude M. Hilton, Senior Judge for the United States District Court for the Eastern District of Virginia (Alexandria Division).

 - Johnson Controls.
 Successfully defended various Johnson Controls entities against over $15 million claimed damages related to an energy efficient shelter project at Camp Buehring, Kuwait.
 Also presented a successful non-payment counterclaim.
 Following trial, the Court denied all of the plaintiff's claims and awarded Johnson Controls Building Automation Systems $6.599 million in damages.
 Technology and Supply Management LLC v.
 Johnson Controls Building Automation Systems, LLC, et al., 2017 WL 3219281 (E.D.
 Va.
 July 28, 2017).